More Rosh Hashanah on LI in person, but still not back to normal

 The world’s 5,782nd birthday according to Jewish tradition begins Monday at sundown.
 And for the second consecutive year, the commemoration, Rosh Hashanah, is being calibrated for the COVID-19 pandemic.

-Unlike for 5781’s Rosh Hashanah, when only masking and social distance could curb the virus’ infection, there is now vaccination, and it’s widespread.
-On Long Island, at least 5 in 6 adults have gotten at least one shot, according to the New York State government's vaccine tracker.
+Unlike for 5781’s Rosh Hashanah, when only masking and social distance could curb the virus’ infection, there is now vaccination, and it’s widespread: On Long Island, at least five in six adults have gotten at least one shot, according to the New York State government's vaccine tracker.
 So more Jewish congregations are returning in person for the holiday, which lasts two days.

 Still, this isn’t your Bubbie’s Rosh Hashanah.

-The Chabad of the Five Towns, which practices Orthodox Judaism, is still offering an outdoor service, in addition to a smaller one indoors.
+The Chabad of the Five Towns, which practices Orthodox Judaism, is still offering an outdoor service, plus a smaller one indoors.

-And at the Malverne Jewish Center, the service will again be online-only: the synagogue’s leadership, after consulting with the mostly older congregation, decided that the coronavirus’ delta variant, which is more infectious than previous ones, posed too much of a risk to resume gathering in person.
+And at the Malverne Jewish Center, services will again be online-only: the synagogue’s leadership, after consulting with the mostly older congregation, decided that the coronavirus’ delta variant, which is more infectious than previous ones, posed too much of a risk to resume gathering in person, said the synagogue’s rabbi, Susan Elkodsi.

 Services for Orthodox Jews, who are the religion’s most observant and don’t use electronics on the holidays, are almost certainly in-person only, she said.